Marcono1234/HotJava-1.0-alpha/README.md

 of Oak / Java where the former Sun employee Jonathan Payne, who worked on Java, responds.

+# HotJava issues
+The HotJava versions are provided in the state in which they were archived<sup>[1](#extraction-note)</sup>.
+It is (at least currently) not the goal of this repository to fix issues in the HotJava source code or documentation.

+<a name="extraction-note">1</a>: Extracting the archives and storing their
+content with Git might have introduced some changes.

 # License
 These files are published based on the license included in the HotJava releases and copied as [License.html](https://marcono1234.github.io/HotJava-1.0-alpha/License.html),